jowagner/tbev-prediction/README.md

 * UUParser with our multi-treebank extension is in `~/tbemb/uuparser`.
   An alternative location can be configured in `tbev-prediction/config/locations.sh`.

+TODO:
-TODO: re-construct what Python environments are needed and when they need to be activated
+* re-construct what Python environments are needed and when they need to be activated
+* Our implementation of Attardi and Dell'Orletta (2009)'s linear tree combiner seems to be used here.
+Why?

 ### UUParser with Our Multi-Treebank Extension